The Complete Google Leaked PANDA Do & Don’t LIST - 2011 to Present

 Rampant Speculation About Other Possible High Quality Factors:

-Test the Shopping Cart For Efficiency and Ease of Use (QRG, Mar 2014) (not hard to imagine the algo trying your shopping cart to see if it loads)
+Test the Shopping Cart For Efficiency and Ease of Use (QRG, Mar 2014) (not hard to imagine the algo trying your shopping cart to see if it loads - also rumours of "zombie" traffic from Google trying our shopping carts themselves)

 Web Forms Need Auto-Complete (MC, SMX Advanced, 2014) (also could be bad signal not to have it, or just part of user metrics.
 JM confirms that neither are panda factors "as far as [he] knows", Oct 6, 2014.)